 It’s a phrase people chant at you whenever you express your concern over your dog sitting outside in the cold or rain.
-You know deep down that your dog will be ok but it doesn’t make it any easier when you see those big, sad eyes looking up at you from the cold outdoors.
+You know deep down that your dog will be okay, but it doesn’t make it any easier when you see those big, sad eyes looking up at you from the cold outdoors.

-The beauty about drying your pup with a towel is that it obviously soaks up a lot of the excess water but it’s also a good opportunity to give your fur baby a bit of a massage while rubbing it down.
+The beauty about drying your pup with a towel is that it obviously soaks up a lot of the excess water, but it’s also a good opportunity to give your fur baby a bit of a massage while rubbing it down.

 After washing and towel-drying your hound, keep them inside on cold days until they are completely dry.
 If your dog is anything like ours, they’ll do ‘zoomies’ or ‘hoonies’ around the house, trying to dry themselves off.
-It might be best to restrain or contain them to one area of the house so they don’t knock your favourite treasure off the mantel piece!
-Ideally it would be good to use a blow dryer, but not all dogs are fans of hairdryers and they should only be used on the lowest settings to avoid burning your best friend.
+It might be best to restrain or contain them to one area of the house so they don’t knock your favourite treasure off the mantelpiece!
+Ideally, it would be good to use a blow dryer, but not all dogs are fans of hairdryers and they should only be used on the lowest settings to avoid burning your best friend.

 If it’s going to take a while for your dog to dry, wash it earlier in the day so that by the time nightfall comes around, it’s dry and not going to try and sleep in a wet coat.
 Otherwise, wash them before a walk or run at the park so they can use all that excess energy and dry themselves off while running around.